 Energy Management Results

 Contributions to energy savings were seen by all departments, most notably the Recreation and Asset Management Departments.
 A special thanks to all staff that helped make this program so successful!
+The utlility savings has allowed The City to maintan the lowest tax rate in the GTA.

 Additionally, Markham is generating over $300,000 in revenue from its solar assets and Demand Response program.